BernardQuatermass/exim-wiki/EximRelease.md

         `./release-process/scripts/stats_for_email`
     -   mail should be signed by a key with an @exim.org uid, that has been signed by the other Exim Maintainers.
-    -   mail **must** be sent PGP/inline, as PGP/MIME will be rejected by the mailing-list software (is this still true?).
     -   note that hummus requires authentication for any mail sent with a sender in the @exim.org domain
 -   Pimp the release or RC on social media